freenas/freenas-docs/userguide/contribute.rst

    Using the Pootle Interface to Edit a Translation String

-Type in the translated text and click the "Submit" button to save the change.
+Type in the translated text and click the :guilabel:`Submit` button to save the change.